 SHTF Shopping Mega Stores

 - Walmart, Kmart, Target, Costco – These stores have a little but of almost everything – that is why the hordes will hit them first, making them among the most dangerous places to stop.
-If you do stop, go to only the sections that do not involve food, booze, ammo, and medication – there will be nothing left unless you are an extreme early arrival, the crowds will likely become violent, and food, ammo, and medications should already be stocked in abundance at the prepper retreat.
+If you do stop, go to only the sections that do not involve food, alcohol, ammo, and medication – there will be nothing left unless you are an extreme early arrival, the crowds will likely become violent, and food, ammo, and medications should already be stocked in abundance at the prepper retreat.

 - Tractor Supply, Rural King – Agriculture store like these will probably not experience any increased traffic during the early SHTF panic stage.
 If you have a trailer on your pickup truck or other means of pulling non-essential items you packed from your home, grab as many bags of livestock feed and care items as possible, tools, hardware, boots, outerwear, comfort items, and even any snack foods that are place in the impulse buy section near the checkout counters.